mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 Command history is available on platforms that support the libedit library.
 This allows the use of the up and down arrow keys to recall previous commands that have been executed by MaxAdmin.
-The default edit mode for the history is to emulate the vi commands, the behavior of libedit may however be customized using the .editrc file.
+The default edit mode for the history is to emulate *emacs* commands, the behavior of libedit may however be customized using the .editrc file.
 To obtain the history of commands that have been executed use the inbuilt history command.